umr4nlp/umr-guidelines/guidelines.md

 predicate with this strategy (and never the theme).

-For these nonverbal clause categories, the event identified is labelled with a special UMR predicate that indicates the relevant combination of semantics and information-packaging.
+For these nonverbal clause categories, the event identified is labelled with a special [Abstract?]
+UMR predicate that indicates the relevant combination of semantics and information-packaging.
 These are shown below in Table 4.
 For the labelling of participants with these nonverbal clause predicates, see §[4](#participantroles).FIX HYPERLINK